Fitness Friday PE Lesson Helps Students Grow HIIT Exercise Skills

 The joint Friday sessions evolved into weekly high-intensity interval training sessions that include 75 percent of the school’s students.
 High-intensity interval training is considered one of the most time-efficient ways to exercise, a key factor for teachers with limited class time to develop impactful workouts.
 Studies also show that by exercising at maximum intensity in shorter bursts, students improve their oxygen consumption while lowering resting heart rate and blood pressure.

-The initiative and effectiveness of Hampstead’s Fitness Friday HIIT earned it the honor of being April adidas Lesson for IHT Spirit.
-Designed by Muskrat and colleague Allison Rubin, the lesson was one of six winning entries in IHT’s Fall Spirit Challenge Powered by adidas.
+The initiative and effectiveness of Hampstead’s Fitness Friday HIIT earned it the honor of being April’s Lesson for IHT Spirit.
+Designed by Muskrat and colleague Allison Rubin, the lesson was one of six winning entries in IHT’s Fall Spirit Challenge.

 Fitness Friday’s Focus on Physical Education Skills